mathiasertl/django-ca/docs/source/docker.rst

 Another use case for this guide is to integrate the image into a Docker Swarm or Kubernetes setup and use the instructions here as a template.

-This guide assumes you have moderate knowledge of running servers, installing software, docker, docker-compose and how TLS certificates work.

 ..
 NOTE::

    If you just want to get a CA up and running quickly, why not try :doc:`quickstart_docker_compose`?